tramlinehq/store-quirks/README.md

 When you do a staged rollout of a new release before completing the rollout of the previous release, the new release will use the same group of users as the previous release (depending on the percentage of the rollout).
 ```

+In play store, depending on the percentage rollout the user group is sticky with respect to the previous release.

 ## Help and contribution